toddlemoine/routeward/README.md

 # routeward

-Routeward is inspired by the [Phoenix framework's](https://phoenixframework.org) own helper methods for generating routes already specified in the app.
-By using the helper functions returned from routeward, you can limit the number of places in your app that have hard-coded routes.
+Routeward provides an easy, relatively literative, declarative way to generate helper methods that return the URL paths your app relies on.

-Use routeward to create a set of functions named the same as your routes that you can call anywhere in your app to get the relative URL path.
+It is inspired by the [Phoenix framework's](https://phoenixframework.org) own helper methods for generating routes already specified in the app.
+By using the helper functions returned from routeward, you can limit the number of places in your app that have hard-coded paths.

 ## Usage